rmziolek/pySoftWhere/README.md

-# pySoftWhere: pySoftWhere:  Automated Interface Analysis of Soft Matter Nanostructures
+# pySoftWhere:  Automated Interface Analysis of Soft Matter Nanostructures

 pySoftWhere (pySW) has the following classes: